AadithiyaD/CFD/ThesisOpenFOAM/Step2/README.txt

 Next steps are to finish adding prism layers, and set up inlet conditions

 Update1: Figured out how to implement a velocity profile, and how to initialize it with potentialFoam.
-Also realized that its probably better to use the motorBike tutorial as a template, rahter tahn the windFlowAroundBuildings, because the former is more verbosely commented
+Also realized that its probably better to use the motorBike tutorial as a template, rahter than the windFlowAroundBuildings, because the former is more verbosely commented

 Next steps: implement roughness length